Why Does God Allow Suffering and Punishment?

 Suffering is a Blessing

 “Why does our all loving God allow so much suffering?”, we cry, as we see evil from man fall on the innocent, natural disasters effect millions and viruses sweep through the world.
 Some might think God is cruel for allowing us to suffer like this.
-Some have been deceived into thinking God does’t want us to suffer.
+Some perhaps are deceived into thinking God does’t want us to suffer.
 But how mistaken we would be.

 If we are confused by those misconceptions it is because we don’t really understand that the cross is The Way to Christ.
-Yes, our sufferings are the way to a wonderful life of peace, peace God promises to those who truly believe…even peace during times of great darkness and suffering.
+Yes, our sufferings are the way to a wonderful life of peace, peace God promises to those who truly believe…even peace during times of great anguish.

 “The cross [suffering] is a gift too precious, and from it come many virtues.”